Woodward's taped time with Trump reveals much about both the author and his subject

 It's March 19 when Trump says he'll "never get credit for the great stuff" he's doing and adding that he did not want people to know how bad and deadly Covid could be because he did not want to "panic the people."

 We hear Woodward's voice asking questions throughout the recordings.
-He has also recorded the commentary that appears in the written transcript, so we hear him fat-checking and correcting the president.
+He has also recorded a commentary, so we hear him fact-checking and correcting the president.

 Trump seems fully aware that Woodward is not just another reporter.
 He may even have been briefed on the reporter's career built on books about presidents, starting with his first, All the President's Men, which recounted his contribution to the downfall of Richard Nixon nearly half a century ago.